 - Let the evaporator coils dry for about an hour with the access door open.
 Once completely dry, you can replace the access door, affixing it in place with the proper screws and fasteners.
 Then close the door to the system and turn the system back on at the electric box.

 Homeowners should exercise caution when using commercial coil cleaners and understand the type of cleaner they need for their system and how to use it safely.
 Most cleaners will be safe to use on either aluminum or copper coils, but you should always check your packaging.
 If you have copper coils, cleaners that are too acidic can cause corrosion.

 Commercial cleaners work through the use of expanding foam that is designed to fill in the air in-between the coils as it expands.
 Once coated, the foam will work to lift off the dirt and grime in between the fins, which can be hard to get to with a brush.
 The process takes between five and ten minutes, but you should always check the specific instructions with the cleaner for the proper time.

 Superior Home Supplies Can Help You With Your Evaporator Maintenance and Repair

-At Superior Home Supplies, we know how important a properly functioning evaporator coil is to the function of your air conditioning system.
-We offer all the supplies you need for evaporator coil maintenance and replacement of evaporator coils if your system needs them.
+At Superior Home Supplies, we understand how important a properly functioning evaporator coil is to the function of your air conditioning system.
+We offer all the supplies you need for evaporator coil maintenance and replacement of air conditioner evaporator coils if your system needs them and provide support on how to clean AC coils.
 No matter your HVAC needs, we have what you are looking for.
 Contact us today or check out our HVAC coil inventory.